morrownr/8821cu-20210916/README.md

 ### Driver Options (`edit-options.sh`)

-A file called `8821cu.conf` will be installed in `/etc/modprobe.d` by default if you use the `./install-driver.sh` script.
+A file called `8821cu.conf` will be installed in `/etc/modprobe.d` by default if you use the `install-driver.sh` script.

 Note: The installation script will prompt you to edit the options.